East London

 Walks and Talks

 Our guided walks are well established and have been awarded the Learning Outside the Classroom Quality Badge.
-You will compare the nearest river with the canal, find out how a lock works, learn about the local history and spot the surprisingly wide variety of water birds.
-During most of our walks children have spotter books to complete.
+Children will compare the nearest river with the canal, find out how a lock works, learn about the local history and spot the surprisingly wide variety of water birds.
+During most of our walks, children have spotter booklets to guide their exploration and we answer a wide range of questions!
+Walks last 1.5-2 hours and all begin with a water safety discussion.

 Start and finish by the Aquatics Centre or White Post Lane near Hackney Wick.
 Explore the history of the River Lea which runs through the Olympic Park.
 Find out about its importance as a transport network.
 Visit Carpenters Road Lock and find out why it is unique.
 Discover the more traditional Old Ford Lock and see it in action.